 Windows Defender is a decent antivirus solution that comes in a package with Windows 10 and Windows 11.
-There were many controversies about its efficiency and quality in the past, which are still heard now.
-In this article, we’ll be dealing with one of the most rebuked traits of Windows Defender – its tremendous resource… Continue reading Antimalware Service Executable High CPU & Memory – How To Deal With It?
+There were many controversies about its efficiency and quality, which are still heard now.
+In this article, we’ll be dealing with one of the most rebuked traits of Windows Defender – its tremendous resource consumption.
+Namely, we… Continue reading Antimalware Service Executable High CPU & Memory – How To Deal With It?

 Polymorphic and Metamorphic Malware: the Comparison In this article, we consider two types of pests: polymorphic and metamorphic viruses, which were designed to destroy the integrity of the operating system and harm the user.
 Before we find out what is the difference between polymorphic and metamorphic viruses, let’s figure out what is virus in general… Continue reading Difference Between Polymorphic and Metamorphic Viruses

 The cybersecurity threats in 2022 are more considerable than ever.
 Due to the emergence of efficient ransomware, coin miners, spyware, and so on, hacking has become a consistently profitable business.
 Knowing about cybersecurity threats is crucial because it livens up the safety measures.
 In addition, when you’re aware of what is up against you on… Continue reading 20 Dangerous Types of Cybersecurity Threats 2022

 The World Wide Web is not a hostile realm by itself, but any Internet user should be aware of the dangers lurking on the Net.
 If earlier harmful software was just fun for the hackers or vandalism in the worst case, today, malware attacks are a viable business model.
 The commercial element makes the danger… Continue reading TOP 9 Malware Attacks: Compilation 2022